-In an Evolving Evidence Review, Hayes (2021) completed a systematic search and findings summary on clinical studies, systematic reviews.
-The three prospective pretest/posttest studies and one randomized controlled trial (RCT) that were found were reviewed in full text with study quality, number of studies, use of a comparison group and whether the studies found clear advantages in patient-oriented outcomes included.
-They also searched for professional guidelines and position statements to evaluate guideline recommendations and whether the guidelines were evidence based; however, no relevant clinical practice guidelines or position statements were identified.
+findings summary on clinical studies, systematic reviews, and clinical practice guidelines on absorbable nasal implants.
+There were two .
+The three prospective pretest/posttest studies (3 publications) which were found to be of very poor quality, and one randomized controlled trial (RCT) (2 publications), assessed as poor quality that were found were reviewed in full text. with study quality, number of studies, use of a comparison group and whether the studies found clear advantages in patient-oriented outcomes included.
+They also searched for professional guidelines and position statements to evaluate quideline recommendations and whether the quidelines were evidence based; however, Nno relevant clinical practice guidelines or position statements were identified.
+Many of the included studies were the same as those reviewed in the ECRI (2022) Executive Summary above (Bikhazi, 2021, Olson and Barrera, 2021, Sidle, 2021 and San Nicoló, 2018) and three of the studies (Bikhazi, 2021, Olson and Barrera, 2021, and San Nicoló, 2017) are included in this policy below .
 Hayes concluded that, while available published evidence suggested absorbable nasal implants were technically reasonable to implant and were associated with reduced nasal airway obstruction and pain, the clinical studies and systematic reviews were of generally very poor quality.
-They noted that only one study had a control group to demonstrate whether absorbable nasal implants perform clinically better, worse, or similar to competing technologies.
+They Hayes noted that only one study had a control group to demonstrate whether absorbable nasal implants perform clinically better, worse, or similar to competing technologies; however, the control participants were allowed to crossover to treatment after 3 months so long term comparison was not available.
+In other studies, Hayes noted that many patients received adjunctive treatment with the nasal implants which confounded the interpretation of the results.

 In a single center, retrospective, non-randomized cohort study by Olson and Barrera (2021), the records of ninety patients diagnosed with septal deviation, inferior turbinate hypertrophy and nasal valve incompetence with lateral wall insufficiency who were treated between July 2016 until January 2019 were reviewed.
 All patients underwent septoplasty and inferior turbinate submucous reductions with correction of the nasal wall abnormalities managed by various approaches including insertion of an absorbable nasal implant, alar batten grafts, spreader grafts, or lateral crural strut grafts.
 Of those 90 patients, 50 underwent bilateral placement of the absorbable nasal implant, septoplasty, and inferior turbinate submucous reduction (SMR) while the other 40 patients underwent an open functional rhinoplasty with a variety of nasal valve techniques including septoplasty and SMR.
 The study groups were noted to be inequitable in that the treatment group consisted of older participants and a higher proportion of men choosing the implant.
 The authors reported that patients in both groups had a statistically significant difference in their pre- and post-operative NOSE and SNOT-22 scoring and the delta between the pre and post NOSE and SNOT-22 testing was not significantly different either.
 Limitations noted by the authors beyond the retrospective, single-center design include the age and gender differences between the two groups, that the surgical approach itself could also result in the improvements noted by the patients, and that the patients were not followed beyond 6 months post-procedure, so the long-term efficacy is not known.
-The authorsy concluded that the use of an absorbable nasal implant can be equivalent to a variety of open techniques in the reduction of the patient-reported outcome measures over a limited time.
+The authors concluded that the use of an absorbable nasal implant can be equivalent to a variety of open techniques in the reduction of the patient-reported outcome measures over a limited time.